How to Generate Cash Flow Reports from Xero When the API Doesn’t Offer It (Yet)

 change = balance_at_end - balance_at_start

-• Cash itself will show the net movement
+• Cash accounts will show the final net movement.

 {